FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Some are a little more involved such as this battle with a Gollum-like creature while trapped on a small platform (right).

 Having now played the highly entertaining action-adventure, I'm very glad he did.
 The hand-drawn backgrounds are beautiful to look at, evoking a nostalgia from the classic age of point-and-click adventures.
 From lush forests and uncanny desert vistas to war-torn high-streets and alien space-craft, it houses a breezy adventure with some nicely implemented inventory puzzles.
 The story is a wacky one; an antisocial alien teenager runs away to Earth and causes all kinds of mayhem.
-A four-man team of specialist "problem solvers" (a.k.a. army generic guys) are parachuted in to deal with the situation.
+A four-man team of specialist "problem solvers" (a.k.a. generic army guys) are parachuted in to deal with the situation.
 That's you.
 And boy, has this super-powered juvenile delinquent made a mess of things.

 One puzzle involves hacking into a security system to access functions and sweet story time (left).